Mayor Fischer, community leaders announce free tax preparation service for eligible Louisville residents

 - Other 1099s for interest, dividends, state tax refund or other income

-- 1098 for education credit, plus detailed financial statement from the school
+- 1098 for education credit, plus a detailed financial statement from the school

 - Bank account number and routing number for direct deposit as well as savings account number (if applicable)